brog45/prologWebScanner/README.md

 swipl -s demo_fuzz_files.pl
 ```

-This approach requires using a web proxy tool like BurpSuire or Fiddler to collect HTTP requests then manually copy and paste interesting requests to text files.
+This approach requires using a web proxy tool like Burp Suite or Fiddler to collect HTTP requests then manually copy and paste interesting requests to text files.
 I find this process tedious and it loses a lot of context in the process.

 ### demo_fuzz_har.pl